2 Chronicles 6:12-8:10 ~ Romans 7:14-8:8 ~ Psalm 18:1-15 ~ Proverbs 19:24-25

 These 2 are definitely not lazy couch potatoes!

-Worship God: Today's readings in Romans today reminds me of Bebo Norman's song "Into the Day:"
+Worship God: Today's readings in Romans reminds me of Bebo Norman's song "Sing of Your Glory:"

 Please join us in memorizing and meditating on two verses of Scripture today: "Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death."
 Romans 8:1-2 TNIV